Outstanding Support Staff

-Kimberly Seaburg began working at Jackson College in 2001 and worked in student services for many years before going to work for the Prison Education Initiative.
-As operations specialist with the prison program, she meets with students in corrections facilities and prepares them for classes through the application process, advising, meeting with the Michigan Department of Corrections and more.
+Kimberly Seaburg began working at Jackson College in 2001 and worked in student services for many years before going to work for the Jackson College Corrections Education Program.
+Kimberly is currently the Course Scheduler/Scheduling Manager.
 Helping students always comes first.
 In the community, she’s served on the Grass Lake Schools Board of Education and is Grass Lake Area Manager for Girl Scouts.

 Marcie Clone began working for Jackson College in 1999, and held a few positions before joining the information technology department.
 She is thankful for the opportunities and training the College has provided, allowing her to grow into new positions.
 As administrative systems coordinator, Marcie is the go-to person for the College’s student information database system and oversees room scheduling and housing software systems.
 Marcie is part of the enterprise technologies team, which offers support to collegewide applications.
 She enjoys the opportunity to help others do their jobs.